Sarah Walker, former Senior Manager, M&A Integration at Baker Hughes, a GE company

 “GE is committed to recruit, retain and develop our female talent within the company.
 Within our organisation, we have a 20-year-strong professional Women’s Network that leads events throughout the year to engage women, bringing external speakers, running training sessions, and providing a forum for working groups to engage in thought leadership.”

-My connection with RADA began when I completed a one-to-one coaching session with a RADA Business tutor, Sheelagh McNamara.
-On her desk, I saw the freshly printed RADA Business brochure with the following phrase: ‘Performing on stage every night means you have to be on it.
+My connection with RADA began when I completed a one-to-one coaching session with RADA Business.
+On the tutor's desk, I saw the freshly printed RADA Business brochure with the following phrase: ‘Performing on stage every night means you have to be on it.
 There is no second take.
 Just as it should be in business’.
 In GE, we have 500 women across the UK & Ireland who are ‘on stage’ every day with clients.
 To build a pipeline of future senior leaders in the company who can excel with clients, we need to enable our employees with not only the technical know how, but the voice and performance skill set that allows them to recognise the power of their voice, to build an effective message, and to own their space with confidence in order to win for GE and our customers.
 Practising on a ‘safe stage’ to deliver meaningful impact through one’s voice is a critical skill-set to learn as one becomes a leader – the RADA programme delivered just that.
 So I brought forward a proposal to create a GE-tailored RADA Business in-house training course for our senior women at the company.

 After researching the RADA Executive Presence for Women open course with my GE Women’s Network leadership committee, I felt each of the practical training needs we had identified for our sales women were clearly covered within the Executive Presence for Women course and that it would be highly relevant for all employees in client facing and leadership roles.